Chart Color Schemes

 The educational profile of Keilor Park exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 17.6%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 12.8%, followed by postgraduate qualifications (3.4%) and graduate diplomas (1.4%).
-Vocational credentials are held by 35.2% of residents aged 15 and above, with advanced diplomas at 11.3% and certificates at 23.9%.
-Current educational participation is high at 25.3%, including 10.1% in primary education, 7.1% in secondary education, and 2.6% pursuing tertiary education.
+Vocational credentials are prevalent, with 35.2% of residents aged 15+ holding them, including advanced diplomas (11.3%) and certificates (23.9%).
+Educational participation is high, with 25.3% of residents currently enrolled in formal education, including 10.1% in primary, 7.1% in secondary, and 2.6% in tertiary education.

 Frequently Asked Questions - Education